Developing a Search: Natural Language vs. Terms and Connectors

 Terms and Connectors Searches

 By contrast, a Terms and Connectors search consists of multiple words or phrases connected to each other by special operational terms called connectors.
 The connectors identify the relationships that must exist between those terms in order to produce relevant research results.
-For example, Terms and Connectors searches enable you to find documents where a given word or phrase is in the same paragraph as a second word or phrase or to find documents that contain a given word or phrase, but not certain other words or phrases, and so on.
+For example, Terms and Connectors searches help you find documents where a given word or phrase is in the same paragraph as a second word or phrase or to find documents that contain a given word or phrase, but not certain other words or phrases, and so on.
 An example of a Terms and Connectors search would be:

-capital and not gains
+capital AND NOT gains

-The following help page contains information about forming a search query using connectors:
+The following help page contains information about forming a search query using connectors: Use Search Connectors

 Working with Search Results